JoshVEvans/Super-Resolution/README.md

 ![alt text](evaluation/Combined/000000001300.jpg)

 ## Network Architecture:
-The model consists of 24 residual blocks.
-Each block contains a Convolution, Relu, Convolution, Add layers.
+### The core of this model is in the residual blocks.

             x
 		|\